-As faculty and staff move towards an All-Modes Ready approach to returning for the fall, online and on-campus, our business operations will need to be flexible to meet all needs and considerations.
+Our business operations must be flexible to meet all needs and considerations.
 The way we conduct business on campus will adapt to account for social distancing measures in and out of our offices' physical space.

-In addition to following protocols described pertaining to facilities use and cleaning, vice presidents and deans will work with unit supervisors to evaluate each unit’s work environment and make necessary changes and adjustments.
+In addition to following protocols described pertaining to facilities use and cleaning, vice presidents and deans will work with unit supervisors to evaluate each unit’s work environment and make necessary changes and adjustments on an ongoing basis.
 This could include changes to work schedules, to the work environment itself, and reinforcement of employment-related COVID-19 protocols.
 Employees are expected to bring their own face covering or mask to campus.

 Workplace Accommodations and Process